MarkZither/mywyamblog/src/blog/input/posts/2024-03-10-cracking-aspnet-identity-password-hashes.md

 With that, lets try and crack these password hashes.

+## Converting the hash into hashcat format

+There are many tools in various languages to convert the base64 encoded password hash into a format hashcat can crack.

+Based on 2 different GitHub repos I created Replits.

-## Replit base64 encoded V2 hash to hashcat format
+### Replit base64 encoded V2 hash to hashcat format
 [Replit aspnet Identity V2 to Hashcat](https://replit.com/@markburton2/aspnetIdentityV2ToHashcat#main.py)

 `python main.py -i base64hash -o out`